What You Need to Know About the New Labour Codes in India 2025

 » Women can work night shifts across all establishments with their consent and safety protocols.

-» Gratuity eligibility after one year, instead of five.
+» Fixed-term employees are eligible for gratuity after one year, instead of five.

 » Free annual health checkups for workers above the age of 40, promoting preventive healthcare.